sz-tamas/floater/README.md

 # floater v2.0

-Super smooth &amp; easy javascript floater on scroll, based on sticky-kit.
+Super smooth & easy javascript floater on scroll, based on sticky-kit.

 Supports 3d transitions if available with fallback to setting element's top position.